 With winter unfortunately fast approaching, the prospect of floods and heavy rainfall affecting the interior of your home becomes more of a pressing issue.

-Carpet water damage in Melbourne affects a lot of homes, especially in dense forested and low lying areas.
+Carpet water damage affects many homes, especially in dense forested and low-lying areas.

-With our fair city forecasted for some of the heaviest rainfall since records began, it’s important to know what steps to take should the unexpected happen.
+With our fair city forecasted for some of the most torrential rainfall since records began, it’s essential to know what steps to take should the unexpected happen.